newrelic/go-agent/README.md

 		os.Exit(1)
 	}

-	// Wrap http.Handler.
-The performance of this handler is recorded. http.HandleFunc(newrelic.WrapHandleFunc(app, "/", helloHandler))
+	// Wrap helloHandler.
+The performance of this handler will be recorded. http.HandleFunc(newrelic.WrapHandleFunc(app, "/", helloHandler))
 	http.ListenAndServe(":8000", nil)
 }